What does this acquisition of Flyby Media mean for Apple’s Efforts in developing Augmented Reality Devices and Media?

 Both Google and Yahoo helped site owners by releasing tools that could be used to check upon how fast sites were.
 Google introduced the online tool Pagespeed for Insights, which details steps that a site owner could take to improve the speed of a site.
 Yahoo published a browser extension called YSlow that runs a site through a number of tests or Heuristics that measure things that could be changed or improved on a site to make it faster.

-Continue reading “Meeting the Demands of a Faster Mobile-Based Web”
+Continue reading “Meeting the Demands of a Faster Mobile-Friendly Web”